 Please note the visa procedures and requirements may change at any time.
-These changes are often made by the relevant embassy or consulate, Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
+These changes are often made by the relevant embassy or consulate; Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
+Wendy Wu Tours does not accept responsibility for lost or undelivered items.